rayluo/chinese4x4/README.md

 ## Practicality

 None of the team members were familiar with web development and the HTML/CSS languages before, so we set a realistic goal of just completing a home page and simple demo of the 4x4 technique during the weekend of Eduhack, even though we had more ideas that we hope to add to our project in the future.

+The 4x4 technique has proven extremely practical for children living outside of China who already have the understanding ability in another language to learn Chinese.
+As a short-term example, using the 4x4 technique, an 8-year-old child learned a set of 16 characters (4 idioms) in less than 8 minutes.
+As a long-term example, one of our team members used the 4x4 technique daily and learned over 2000 characters in a matter of months.
+For reference, the 500 highest-frequency Chinese characters account for 75% of the language used on a daily basis, and the 1000 highest-frequency characters account for 90%.

 ## Built With
 * HTML5